Edgaru089/Terminal/README.md

 ### Linux:

-Install SFML graphics, window and system modules.
+Install SFML graphics, window and system modules (```libsfml-dev``` on Debian/Ubuntu).
 You'll also need the development packages of:

 ```
 GL GLU X11 Xrandr udev freetype
 ```

 Enter the folder "Terminal" and type "make".
-This links with static SFML.
+This links with dynamic SFML.